 As agreed with the central associations of the German banking industry, the bank sort code files will be updated on a quarterly basis on the Monday following the first Saturday in March, June, September and December.
-The files currently available contain the data valid for the period from 3 December 2018 to 3 March 2019.
-The files required for the next update on 4 March 2019 can be downloaded here as from Febuary 2019.
-The cut-off date is 19 January 2019.
+The files currently available contain the data valid for the period from 4 March 2019 to 2 June 2019.
+The files required for the next update on 3 June 2019 can be downloaded here as from May 2019.
+The cut-off date is 18 April 2019.

 Deriving the BIC from a German IBAN (IBAN only rule)

 The SEPA Regulation stipulates that payment service providers (PSPs) are no longer allowed to require payment service users to indicate the BIC of a payer's or a payee's PSP when filling out euro credit transfers and direct debits effected within the EU.
 Since it is essential to specify a BIC for interbank clearing purposes, PSPs are obliged to de-rive this code from the bank identifier contained in the IBAN (bank sort code, in the case of Germany) and enter it in the relevant dataset.
 In Germany, this is achieved using the bank sort code file.
 Subsection 5 of the Agreement on the Interbank Directory requires each PSP to furnish the (Bundesbank's) bank sort code file with a BIC where it can be reached for all SEPA payment schemes in which it participates and which can be used by PSPs for making SEPA payments.